rcruz04/azure-network-protocols/README.md

 *Create a Windows 10 Virtual Machine*
 </h3>
 <p>
 Go to the same search bar and search "virtual machine" and click on the computer.
-After name the VM "VM1" with the username "labuser" and a password you can remember.
-After youre finished it should look something like the picture and click create to start the deplyment process.
+After name the VM ``VM1" with the username "labuser" and a password you can remember.
+After you're finished it should look something like the picture and click create to start the deployment process.
 </p>
 <br />